Forums of Resolution and Procedures

 Challenge for Impartiality

-The Respondent has the right to a hearing by an unbiased decision-making body, and the right to challenge the body that is serving in such capacity and the Chair, on the grounds of bias or conflict of interest.
-The Director will determine the validity of the objection but shall not impair the independence of designated hearing body, though they may provide procedural advice at all times and exercise best judgment to avoid acting in dual roles in the same conduct case.
+The Respondent has the right to a hearing by an unbiased decision-maker, and the right to challenge the body that is serving in such capacity on the grounds of bias or conflict of interest.
+The Director will determine the validity of the objection but shall not impair the independence of designated decision-maker, though they may provide procedural advice at all times and exercise best judgment to avoid acting in dual roles in the same conduct case.

-The provisions about bias and conflict of interests shall not be construed so widely as to eliminate broad categories of panelists and no panel member will be excused solely on the basis of a protected characteristic in accordance with the University’s Statement of Nondiscrimination.
-Mere knowledge of the events at issue shall not disqualify a panel member.
-Where actual bias or conflict of interest is established, the Respondent may request that a panel member be excused because of a proven conflict of interest as provided in the foregoing provisions assuming they have not already recused themselves, to ensure that the process is managed by individuals that eliminates the identified bias or conflict.
+The provisions about bias and conflict of interests shall not be construed so widely as to eliminate broad categories of decision-makers, and no decision-maker will be excused solely on the basis of a protected characteristic in accordance with the University’s Statement of Non-Discrimination.
+Mere knowledge of the events at issue shall not disqualify a decision-maker.
+Where actual bias or conflict of interest is established, the Respondent may request that a decision-maker be excused because of a proven conflict of interest as provided in the foregoing provisions assuming they have not already recused themselves, to ensure that the process is managed by individuals that eliminates the identified bias or conflict.

 Actual bias is an articulated prejudice in favor of or against one party or position; it is not a generalized concern about the personal or professional backgrounds, positions, beliefs, or interests of the decision-makers in the process.
-Panel members should be alert to potential personal, economic, or legal conflicts of interest between themselves and the persons bringing matters to the Panel or the student against whom a matter has been brought.
+Decision-makers have an obligation to remain alert to potential personal, economic, or legal conflicts of interest between themselves and the persons bringing matters forward or the student against whom a matter has been brought.

-Panel members having past or present ties of kinship, marriage, or other very close personal relationship to any of the parties involved in the matter should notify the Chair that a conflict of interest exists and be automatically excused from participation; the nature of the relationship need not be disclosed to the Chair.
-Panel members having some form of close professional relationship with one or more of the parties involved in the matter (e.g., collaboration or cooperation in research, writing, or teaching with a colleague or service as an ongoing academic adviser, athletic coach, employed in the same department or unit or instructor to the student in class that is smaller in size) should notify the Chair that a potential conflict of interest exists.
+Decision-makers having past or present ties of kinship, marriage, or other very close personal relationship to any of the parties involved in the matter should notify the Director that a conflict of interest exists and be automatically excused from participation; the nature of the relationship need not be disclosed to the Director.
+Decision-makers having some form of close professional relationship with one or more of the parties involved in the matter (e.g., collaboration or cooperation in research, writing, or teaching with a colleague or service as an ongoing academic adviser, athletic coach, employed in the same department or unit or instructor to the student in class that is smaller in size) should notify the Director that a potential conflict of interest exists.

-A Panel member should inform the Chair that the nature of the matter creates an occasion for a conflict of interest and may request to be excused from participation.
-Similarly, all issues relating to conflict of interest should be raised by the student and settled before the Panel begins consideration of the matter.
-Questions relating to conflict of interest may not be raised after the Panel has reached decisions, nor may they be grounds for appeal of the hearing results.
+A decision-maker should inform the Director that the nature of the matter creates an occasion for a conflict of interest and may request to be excused from participation.
+Similarly, all issues relating to conflict of interest should be raised by the student and settled before the decision-maker begins consideration of the matter.
+Questions relating to conflict of interest may not be raised after the decision-maker has reached decisions, nor may they be grounds for appeal of the hearing results.

 The foregoing provisions are intended not to be inclusive of all possible situations of conflict of interest, but rather to provide guidance.
-It is the intention of these provisions to enable the Panel to avoid both the appearance and the reality of conflict of interest so that the community will have confidence in the fairness of the proceedings.
-In case of doubt, the Chair and Panel Officer should assume that a potential conflict of interest exists.
+It is the intention of these provisions to enable the decision-maker to avoid both the appearance and the reality of conflict of interest so that the community will have confidence in the fairness of the proceedings.
+In case of doubt, the Director and decision-maker should assume that a potential conflict of interest exists.

 Advisor Assistance